warbe-maker/VBA-Message/Implementation.md

 |The _Buttons Area_ takes 60% or more if the total areas height|The _Message Area_ gets a vertical scrollbar |
 | Otherwise | Both areas get a vertical scroll bar|

-## Width decrease
-When the _Message Area's_ plus the _Button Area's_ height take more than the available maximum specified _Message Form_ height vertical scroll bars come into play.
-However, the space required for the scroll bar requires an reduction of the _Proportional Spaced_ Message sections and/or the _Button Rows_.
-In the first case this additionally - increases the _Message Section's_ height, in the second case the Button Rows may require a horizontal scroll bar.

 ## Vertical Re-positioning
 Adjusting the top position of displayed elements is due when all elements are setup.
 Subsequent re-positioning is due when the [width is decreased](#width-decrease) in order to make space for a vertical scroll bar.
 Together with the adjustment of the top position of the bottom-most element the new height of the message form is set - limited by the specified maximum form height.